pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   <figcaption>--- Jonathan B. Buckheit and David Donoho, <a href="http://statweb.stanford.edu/~donoho/Reports/1995/wavelab.pdf"><cite>Wavelab and Reproducible Research</cite></a>, 1995.</figcaption>
 </figure>

+I would add to that the questions and thoughts that were in the researchers mind as the research was designed in the first place.

 The writing process is wonderful.
 Writing forces you to think, to formulate plans and to analyze results.
 There is a lot of value in it!
 But there is no reason the publication process should cost money in our time.
 There is no